 When the hero has just killed someone, often in a gruesome manner, they do a Bond One-Liner.

 The classic Bond One-Liner is typically a bad Pun or Obligatory Joke on the manner in which the victim was dispatched.
 It may be a sign that the character has sociopathic tendencies.
-Very much borders on Crosses the Line Twice; overusing can cause the speaker to cross the Moral Event Horizon.
+Often works on the basis of Crosses the Line Twice.

 Alternately this may happen when the hero is discussing the victim with a third character often with the third character wondering why the victim is not present.